 A variety of sentencing factors and demographic variables were included in our analysis to account for the specifics of each sentencing decision.
 These control variables include: the sentencing cell (i.e., PRL and OVL), whether the offense was assaultive in nature, whether the conviction was the result of a trial, and the circuit court, as well as multiple demographic factors: gender, race/ethnicity age, graduated HS/ GED, employment status, drug and alcohol abuse history, and mental health treatment.
 Due to limitations of the dataset, some demographic variables of interest were unavailable.
 Most notably missing was a field indicating whether the offender identified as Hispanic.

 Historically, the MDOC has used the six categories below to identify an offender's race:

+- American Indian or Alaskan Native

+- Asian

+- Black or African American

-- American Indian or Alaskan Native - Native Hawaiian or Other Pacific Island
+- Native Hawaiian or Other Pacific Island

+- White

+- Unknown